With William of Normandy’s victory over King Harold in 1066, the whole country would eventually come under Norman Rule.

 - What does each freeman owe in the manor ?

-What they found in Yorkshire was that the county had been decimated.
-Many villages were now totally deserted and the land going to waste.
-In those villages still inhabited, the number of inhabitants was greatly depleted and the value of the area to the crown was a fraction of what it had been in 1066 under King Edward.
-For example:
+What the King’s men found in Yorkshire was that the county had been decimated and the population had not recovered since the harrying 17 years before.
+Many villages, which had existed in 1066, were still totally deserted and the land gone to waste, with no men to work the land.
+In those villages that were still inhabited, the number of people was greatly depleted and the value of the area to the crown was a fraction of what it had been in 1066 under King Edward.

 - Total population: 9 households (quite small).